 The entrance ticket price parking : IDR 5000 / car or IDR 2000 / motorbike

-In Bali, when else can you see dolphin attractions in their habitat if not on Lovina Beach?
-This dolphin is the main attraction of Lovina Beach.
+In Bali, where else can you see dolphin attractions in their habitat if not on Lovina Beach?
+Those dolphins are the main attraction of Lovina Beach.
 Here, this highly intelligent herd of marine mammals live freely.
 Dolphins on Lovina Beach have been protected by local government regulations, so no one can arrest or sell them.

 Ideally, dolphins on Lovina Beach appear in the morning, precisely around 6:00 – 9:00.
 Therefore, you must come before this hour so you can see special moments that are rarely found on other Bali beaches.
 The best time to see dolphins on Lovina Beach is during the dry season, around April – October.

 Ticket prices ticket for boat : IDR 75,000 / person.

 Not only presents the attraction of dolphins on the surface of the sea, Lovina Beach apparently also stores the beauty of the underwater that you should watch immediately.
 You can find lots of coral reefs and colorful ornamental fish in it.
 While the sky is still bright, you must try this activity after watching dolphins.

 If you are really interested in snorkeling at Lovina Beach, you don’t need to bring your own equipment because there are available snorkeling equipment rental services.
 You only need to pay a rent of around Rp.
 60,000.
 The price is quite affordable, right?

 Besides snorkeling, you can try fishing on Lovina Beach.
 To do this exciting activity, you have to sail first to the middle of the sea by renting a boat that has been provided on Lovina Beach.
 If you want to fish yourself, you can join other groups on the boat.
 Ideally, per person will be charged a rental fee of around Rp.
 60,000 – Rp.
 100,000.